Exemption & Property Tax Rebate Programs

 - December 20, 1989 - January 31, 1990

 - August 2, 1990 - April 11, 1991

 - December 5, 1992 - March 31, 1994

 - November 20, 1995 - December 20, 1996

-To apply for the Disabled Veteran's Exemption, you must be a resident of Nevada for 6 months, and provide a copy of your honorable discharge, certificate of satisfactory service, or separation documents and documentation from the Veteran’s Administration of the percentage of service connected disability along with a completed and notarized Veteran's Exemption Form (PDF).
+To apply for the Disabled Veteran's Exemption, you must be a resident of Nevada for 6 months and provide a copy of your honorable discharge, certificate of satisfactory service, or separation documents, as well as documentation from the Veteran’s Administration of the percentage of service connected disability, along with a completed and notarized Veteran's Exemption Form (PDF).

 The benefits of this program may succeed to the widow of the disabled veteran who was eligible for the exemption at the time of death.